A Face of War: Synopsis

-In cinéma vérité style, without music or narration, the film documents the day-to-day ordeal of a Marine point squad working to resist the liberation of a South Vietnamese village by Viet Cong forces.
+In cinéma vérité style, without music or narration, the film documents the day-to-day ordeal of a Marine point squad working to resist the occupation of a South Vietnamese village by Viet Cong forces.
 The footage was captured in summer and fall 1966, following Mike Company, 3rd Battalion, 7th Marines (3/7) participating in a series of counterinsurgency operations in Bình Sơn District along the Song Tra Bong River.

 The film opens with the platoon on a search-and-destroy patrol, which moves through a rice field and is ambushed by Viet Cong forces positioned across a river, leaving one man seriously wounded.
 The Marines spend much of the evening struggling to suppress enemy forces so a medevac helicopter can take the wounded man to safety.
 As night falls, a UH-34 helicopter finally arrives.

 Later, Marines attend a chaplain service, followed by the company commander outlining the plan for Operation Jackson, an August 1966 effort to push Viet Cong away from the vital Route 1 corridor.
 After helicopter insertion, the team inadvertently sets off a booby trap while approaching a village.
 One squad uncovers punji stakes and tripwire booby traps, while another squad attempts to secure a loose water buffalo.
 The company receives instructions over the radio to clear suspected tunnels with satchel charges.
 Afterward, another booby trap downs a Marine, who is eventually medevaced.
 Later, the patrol takes enemy fire from a treeline in front of a village.
 Soon the village is shown on fire, as two Vietnamese civilians look on in sorrow.

 Later a field hospital is shown in monsoon rains.
 Corpsmen make their way to a nearby village where they assist a Vietnamese villager's childbirth.
 Back at base, Marines play football in the mud.
 In a later scene, as flares dot a moonlit sky, Marines defending a perimeter recount the dangers of sappers moving at night, saying, "The only thing we really own is this hill right here."
 The company is then shown providing medical care to a rural village, part of the new Operation County Fair program intended to win support of rural villages by providing medical care, agricultural assistance, and political orientation.

 A chaotic scene appears following an IED explosion beneath a 6x6 truck.
 The attack kills a tank battalion member and injures three Marines, two from a mortar platoon of 3rd Battalion.
 Members of 3/7 work to secure a perimeter and coordinate a helicopter medevac.
 In another scene, Marines coordinate the orderly evacuation of a rural village in an Amtrac armored vehicle, after which the village and the surrounding forest are cleared with explosives and napalm.

 As faces, names, and epitaphs of Mike Company appear, a gloomy ballad plays, followed by footage of a squad of Marines walking into the distance on another mission.